opencog/motor/README-Design-Crawler.md

 ```
 will provide a listing of all URL's held in the AtomSpace.

-This is nothing more than a stream rewrite, with the only issue being
+This is nothing more than a stream rewrite.
+The `FilterLink` can process
-that the current `QueryLink` was never designed to operate in this mode.
-Lets see if we can make this work.
+streams, with the rewrite defined by a `RuleLink`.
+This works today.
+The only issue is that there's no way to transfer the string value
+to a node name.
+The `NumberOfLink` will convert `FloatValue`s to
+`NumberNode`s, and we need something like that, but for strings.